nagyist/abp/docs/en/framework/ui/blazor/toolbars.md

 | :---: | :---: |
 | ![leptonx](../../../images/leptonxlite-toolbar-main-example.png) | ![leptonx](../../../images/leptonxlite-toolbar-mainmobile-example.png) |

+Also, [LeptonX Theme](../../../ui-themes/lepton-x/blazor.md) has 2 different toolbars for desktop and mobile views which defined as constants: `LeptonXToolbars.Main`,  `LeptonXToolbars.MainMobile`.

 ## Example: Add a Notification Icon

 In this example, we will add a **notification (bell) icon** to the left of the language switch item.
 A item in the toolbar should be a **Razor Component**.
 So, first, create a new razor component in your project (the location of the component doesn't matter):